Waggle dancing

 Searching for a place to begin writing

-These realities have been creeping around the peripheries of my thoughts for the past two years.
-The difficulty I often feel as a writer is that I’ll find something interesting, but not quite know what to do with it yet.
-Sometimes, I wonder how far I should let myself go down a road that starts calling to me.
+These thoughts have been creeping around the peripheries of my brain for the past two years.
+The difficulty I often feel as a writer is that I’ll find something interesting, but not yet quite know what to do with it.
+Sometimes, I wonder how far I should let myself go down a road that begins beckoning to me.
 What if I lose interest halfway and it turns out to be a false start?
 Then again, what if it turns out to be a road I want to keep going down, the more steps I take?
-I’m beginning to learn that sometimes, the act of doing itself builds the motivation.
+I’m beginning to learn that sometimes, the act of doing itself builds motivation.

-Now, having read just that little bit more (actually, hundreds of pages of eye-watering reports), I feel the impulse to orient more of my journalistic explorations around the climate crisis.
-I’ve covered environmental stories before, but in a piecemeal, unsustained effort, and mostly where human rights, needs, and wants take centre stage.
-Of course, the climate crisis is often a story about the pursuit of justice for marginalised human communities, but it also forces us to look in a deeper way at how we relate to the natural world and other lifeforms that surround us, nurture us.
-It forces us to imagine the threats we may not be able to see or recognise until it is too late, at a time where we seem to be having, as Amitav Ghosh wrote, a crisis of the imagination.
+Now, having read just that little bit more, I feel the impulse to reorient more of my explorations around the climate crisis.
+I’ve covered environmental stories before, but in a piecemeal, unsustained effort, and mostly where human rights, needs, and wants take center stage.
+Of course, the climate crisis is often a story about the pursuit of justice for marginalized human communities, but it also forces us to look in a deeper way at how we relate to the natural world and other lifeforms that surround us, nurture us.
+It forces us to imagine the threats we may not be able to see or recognize until it is too late, at a time where we seem to be having, as Amitav Ghosh wrote, a crisis of the imagination.

 For me, it’s food that has finally connected me to my surroundings on a more visceral level.
 It’s food I’ve gravitated to as a lens through which to explore deeper questions about how we live alongside the natural world.
-Because knowing isn’t enough, knowing is just the beginning of a long journey; and I guess mine started when I realised how much beef I was routinely eating despite the environmental destruction it causes, and how much we waste in the course of elevating our desire to have “the best” and most varied food experiences above all other considerations when we eat.
-I started making vague efforts to cut back on beef in late 2019, and then more concertedly, and then other meat and dairy, and in doing so, I’ve slowly become more aware of how how I eat affects the world around me, and more and more excited about the new possibilities of “good food”.
-What began as an act of abstention has now evolved into an act of discovery.
+Because knowing isn’t enough, knowing is just the beginning of a long journey; and I guess mine started when I realized how much beef I was routinely eating despite the environmental destruction it causes, and how much we waste and overlook in the course of elevating our desire to have “the best” and most varied food experiences above all other considerations when we eat.
+I started making efforts to cut back on beef in 2019, and then, more concertedly, other animal products.
+In doing so, I’ve slowly become more aware of how how I eat affects the world around me, and more and more excited about other possibilities of “good food”; there is so much more in the world we haven’t eaten that doesn’t involve snuffing out a sentient life.
+What began as an act of abstention has evolved into an act of discovery.

-But equally, people can only come to any kind of realisation for themselves when they possess enabling knowledge.
+But equally, people can only come to any kind of realization for themselves when they possess enabling knowledge.
 None of us, since we presumably all pride ourselves on our independent minds, like to be told to just do anything, much less because it’s the “right” thing to do.
-We want to know why, to wrestle with our own doubts and come to our own conclusions; and here, we finally have an opportune occasion—an open road, really—to explore.
+We want to know why, to air our own doubts and wrestle with them and come to our own conclusions; and here, we finally have an opportune occasion—an open road, really—to explore.

 Living fully in our present world, as we all surely desire to do, is an unavoidably messy business: eating even more so, even as it is also one of life’s simplest pleasures.
-But it’s this very messiness, I think, that invites reflection, and imagination.
-I have so many questions about the history and future of food and how the system actually works before something makes its way to our plates, and it feels really rewarding to just go about trying to find answers to them, and to explore deeper questions about how we live alongside the natural world.
+But it’s this very messiness, I think, that invites reflection—and imagination.
+I have so many questions about the history and future of food and how the system actually works before something makes its way to our plates, and it feels really rewarding to just go about trying to find answers to them, and to ask deeper questions about how we live in, how we are part of, the natural world.

-And in doing so, I want to keep in mind not just how we wish our world to be, but also to engage with how it is—though compromised by our own past actions—in hopes of arriving at a better place.
+In doing so, I want to keep in mind not just how we wish our world to be, but also to engage with how it presently is—no matter how compromised by our own past actions—in hopes of arriving at a better place.
 I guess I have always been more comfortable dwelling between open questions than in absolute answers.

 Coming back to that sunflower oil

-Now, years later, I wanted to know what was so different about that sunflower oil.
+Now, years after my trip to Georgia, I want to know what was so different about that sunflower oil.
 I didn’t find too much Googling around, but I did stumble across a podcast featuring Olia Hercules, a Ukrainian chef and food writer based in London, speaking briefly about Ukrainian sunflower oil (not Georgian, but I’m just quoting her story to make a point here):

 Well, I don’t know if it’s necessarily unique—I think they do have it in France and obviously in other eastern European countries, but it is of such high quality, the unrefined sunflower oil, and it’s something that we use a lot as a finishing oil, both on fresh salads and also on your fermented vegetables in winter.
 It tastes like pressed, toasted sunflower seeds.
 And it’s incredible.
 It has almost the same intensity as a sesame oil would have, you know, in that kind of like nutty and rounded and sweet [taste] and this really dark and amber colour.
 It’s such a beautiful oil.